tinymce/tinymce-docs/plugins/comments.md

 The **Add comment** toolbar button is available by default if the toolbar menu is not customized.

+> Note: Currently, there are two types of toolbar buttons available:

+* `addcomment` - Provides the ability to add comments.

+* `showcomments`- Provides the ability to display comments field for the selected text.
+It is a toggle button and is used to hide the comments sidebar as well.

 In case of a customized toolbar menu, use the following script to configure the Comments 2.0 toolbar button:

 ```js